TungTran2095/Medsal/README.md

 $$;
 ```

 Once these functions are successfully created, the application should be able to list your public tables and display dashboard analytics correctly.
-If you encounter errors like "unterminated dollar-quoted string", double-check your copy-pasting process into the SQL editor, ensuring only the function code is included and no extra lines or comments interfere with the `$$` delimiters.
+If you continue to encounter "unterminated dollar-quoted string" errors after carefully following the copy-paste instructions (including deleting any auto-added comments by the editor before running), please double-check for any invisible characters or ensure the entire function block is being processed correctly by the SQL editor.